miamtech/mealz-documentation/docs/web/customization/window-miam.md

 - `definePushProductsToBasket: (pushProductsToBasket: (products: ComparableProduct[]) => void) => void`: The callback parameter is called when Mealz's basket changes to update the user's cart accordingly
   :::note
-    `pushProductsToBasket`: a method that updates the user's cart with the products passed in parameter, by adding products if their quantity is positive, and removing them if their quantity is negative
+    `pushProductsToBasket`: a method that updates the user's cart with the products passed in a parameter: it adds products if their quantity is positive, and removes them if their quantity is negative
   :::
 - `retailerBasketChanged: (comparableProducts: ComparableProduct[]) => void`: Call to notify Mealz that the user's cart has been updated
   :::note